-Press Ctrl+Alt+S to open the IDE settings and select.
+Press Control+Alt+S to open the IDE settings and then select.

 Initially, the terminal emulator runs with your default system shell, but it supports many other shells, such as Windows PowerShell, Command Prompt cmd.exe,

 csh, and so on.
-For information about changing the shell, see Configure the terminal emulator.
+For more information about changing the shell, refer to Terminal settings.

 Open the Terminal tool window

-Start a new session
+Start a new local session

-Click on the toolbar to start a new session in a separate tab.
+To start a new session in a separate tab, click on the toolbar.